digitalunited/components/README.md

 ## component.php

-a component.php have the following structure:
+A VCComponent have the following structure:

 ```
 namespace Component;